How to get bigger, quicker wins by optimizing your testing workflow

 • This may be because you’re testing many changes, and you’d be happy as long as the overall conversion rate increases.

 • It takes you a lot of time and effort to get a test implemented.
 This can happen if (i) your workflows for creating content are inefficient, (ii) your company’s approval process is bureaucratic.
-Sometimes, “corporate brand police,” regulatory bodies and IT departments feel like goalkeepers who were put there to stop you from scoring, (iii) your development resources are inadequate, or (iv) your software and technology is poor or poorly integrated.
+Sometimes, “corporate brand police,” regulatory bodies, and IT departments feel like goalkeepers who were put there to stop you from scoring, (iii) your development resources are inadequate, or (iv) your software and technology is poor or poorly integrated.
 Clients often ask us to help them improve these aspects of their business, aware that it makes so much difference to their overall success.

 • Your changes are intertwined, so it would be fiddly or impossible to separate them into separate tests or to run them as a multivariate test.

 • You have an abundance of good, research-driven ideas to test, and implementation has become the bottleneck.
-There’s simply not enough time to implement and run each idea as a separate split-test.
+There’s simply not enough time to implement and run each idea as a separate A/B test.
 Also, this has an opportunity cost: While a profitable idea sits on your to-do list, you effectively lose money every day until it’s implemented.

 How to use these insights to grow your business faster